plusminuschirag/Optimizers-Visualizations/README.md

 The acclaimed function ASMGrad didn't perform better the traditional Adam.
 SGD with Momentum and Adam with Randomized Learning Rate provide best solution for this study.

+## Findings : SGD is time tested solution for convergence.
+Adam's generalization after steep convergence aren't great.
+ASM Grad performance wasnot upto the standard as projected.

+## The results can be replicated by using the notebook.
+Changing data and other hyper parameters can alternate the results obtained.

 ## Mini Batch Stochastic Gradient Descent
 It worked great and converged far better than most of the optimizers.